Skip to Main Content

 The Local Expert Who Bridges Your Production and Peru

-Here is the short of it.
-A film fixer is a local production pro who sets up, facilitates, and manages the logistical demands of global film and television shoots in their country.
-The word has roots in journalism — foreign correspondents working conflict zones and remote regions relied on local contacts who could 'fix' problems: arrange access, translate, negotiate checkpoints, find transport.
-When global film production expanded through the 1990s and 2000s, the concept migrated into the screen industries and grew far wider in scope.
-In Peru, a fixer is someone who knows both the creative ambitions of an incoming production and the bureaucratic, cultural, and physical realities of a country where a single project might span three distinct climate zones, two official languages, and half a dozen permitting authorities.
+A film fixer is a local production pro who sets up, runs, and manages the logistics of global film and TV shoots in their country.
+The word comes from journalism.
+Foreign correspondents in conflict zones and remote regions leaned on local contacts who could 'fix' problems: arrange access, translate, clear checkpoints, and find transport.
+As global film production grew through the 1990s and 2000s, the idea moved into the screen trades and grew much wider in scope.
+In Peru, a fixer knows both the creative goals of an incoming production and the red tape, cultural, and physical facts of a country where one project might span three climate zones, two official languages, and half a dozen permit offices.

 • Fixers possess deep knowledge of Peru's locations, rules, crew networks, and gear suppliers across coast, highlands, and jungle